 See also: Reports of Presumptive Brown Recluse Spider Bites Reinforce Improbable Diagnosis in Regions of North America Where the Spider Is Not Endemic

 The Hobo Spider (Tegenaria agrestis), a recently introduced species to the United States, coming from Europe to the Pacific Northwest also receives attention in the medical literature.

+Often Hobo spiders get placed in the poisonous spiders category.
 The research on Hobo Spiders is incomplete, and no definitive answer regarding their level of danger exists.
 Common sense suggests that since the Hobo spider was never a spider of medical concern in Europe for hundreds of years, its introduction into the United States did not change the toxic level of its bite.

 Still a spider bite is a spider bite and since they are in the home, there’s always reason for a bit of concern.

 Most experts warn against using a picture for a definitive spider identification, including the Hobo Spider.
 Given that fact, the first picture in this shows a spider that has many of the Hobo Spider’s physical characteristics.
 There are no bands on the legs and the abdomen has a “v” pattern down the middle (the “v” is upside down in the picture).

 The Hobo Spider belongs to the funnel web spider family (Agelenidae), and the two spinnerets extending from the bottom of the abdomen are characteristics of funnel web species.
 Like other funnel web spiders, they prefer the outdoors, and tend to come indoors during the late fall, as the season changes.
 Wandering males also are known to wander through the house.

 Compare it to the second picture, the Giant House Spider.
 They are both Pacific Northwest species in the same genera.
 Giant House spiders can grow up to four inches in length (legs included).